ClickHouse/ClickHouse/docs/en/engines/table-engines/special/executable.md

 ## Creating an ExecutablePool Table

-The syntax for `ExecutablePool` is similar to `Executable`, but there are a lot of settings that can be incluced with an `ExecutablePool` table:
+The syntax for `ExecutablePool` is similar to `Executable`, but there are a couple of relevant settings unique to an `ExecutablePool` table:

-- `send_chunk_header`
-    - Description: Send number_of_rows before sending chunk to process
-    - Default value: false
 - `pool_size`
     - Description: Processes pool size.
-If size is 0, then there are no size restrictions.
+If size is 0, then there are no size restrictions
     - Default value: 16
 - `max_command_execution_time`
     - Description: Max command execution time in seconds
     - Default value: 10
-- `command_termination_timeout`
-    - Description: Command termination timeout in seconds.
-    - Default value: 10
-- `command_read_timeout`
-    - Description: Timeout for reading data from command stdout in milliseconds.
-    - Default value: 10000
-- `command_write_timeout`
-    - Description: Timeout for writing data to command stdin in milliseconds.
-    - Default value: 10000

 We can easily convert the `sentiment` table above to use `ExecutablePool` instead of `Executable`: